 Some homeowners may be surprised to learn how easy it is to build a privacy fence.
 The hardest part is digging the fence post holes, but rental yards and even some home centers will rent out motorized auger-style fence hole diggers that cut through the hardest of soils.

-Once you place the four-by-four posts in the holes, cementing them in place is so easy.
-Simply pour dry concrete around the post, add water, and let the concrete harden.
+Once you place the four-by-four posts in the holes, cementing them in place is easy.
+Simply pour dry quick-setting concrete around the post, add water, and let the concrete harden.
 Pre-built fence panels fit neatly between the fence posts.
 The difficulty of fence building lies not so much in its execution as in scaling it up to a yard-size fence.
 So, if you want to build a fence that's more than three or four panels long, you might want to hire a fence company.